It's all about collaboration

-As an International Mentor Court we assist policy and law makers, justice professionals, community developers, and academics in Australia and abroad to improve their communities through community justice activities.
+And as an International Mentor Court we assist policy and law makers, justice professionals, community developers, and academics in Australia and abroad to improve their communities through community justice.

-The only justice centre of this kind in Australia, the Neighbourhood Justice Centre is part of the specialist courts division of the Magistrates’ Court of Victoria, and one of 50 community justice centres operating around the world.
+The only justice centre of this kind in Australia, the NJC is part of the specialist courts division of the Magistrates’ Court of Victoria, and one of 50 community justice centres operating around the world.

 The sum of many parts, and a one-stop-shop of justice services, the NJC comprises: